ududsha/simple-react-native-rename/README.md

 </p>

 > Rename visible name(only) and bundle id(optional) in react-native app with just one command.

-> In other words this package will not rename all the files and fields(ie: package names in android etc) which react-native-rename package doing.
-Instead of that simple-react-native-rename will change only the visible name of it.(optinally it can change bundle identifier).
-I used that library to modify to make my requirements since this helps me just to rename the app in my dev and sit environments.
+In other words this package will not rename all the files and fields(ie: package names in android etc) which react-native-rename package is doing.
-> If you want to change all the places inclusing package names etc please use react-native-rename library.
-It's super cool also.
+Instead of that simple-react-native-rename will change only the visible name just below the App Icon.(optinally it can change bundle identifier).

+#### This was a requirement for me while im working in my dev and sit environments, *just to change the visible name of the app*.

 ### 🏠 [Homepage](https://github.com/ududsha/simple-react-native-rename#readme)